YanziNetworks/reg-prune/README.md

 Path to a file containing authorisation details in colon-separated form (see `--auth` option).
 This option plays nicely with Docker secrets.

+### `--reg-bin` or `--regbin`

+Command to use for the [reg] utility.
+This can be handy to provide the path to a specific location, or a different Docker command than the default one.
+This option is empty by default, which leads to the documented behaviour of looking for [reg] in the path and defaulting to temporary containers if an executable could not be found.

+### `--reg-opts` or `--regopts`

+List of additional options to blindly pass to each invocation of [reg].
+This option can be used to provide access to features that are not interfaced through the regular set of options recognised by the script.

 ### `--non-interactive`, `--no-colour` or `--no-color`